mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 This comment suggest that we have properties which are present only in old property files and not in latest property files, so the users need to go through these properties and check if these properties are needed in latest property files and if needed, please manually update the same.

 Action:
 Users should manually add the property along with its old value to the property file in the latest version of the config branch.
-This ensures that the required property is present in the LTS version, even if it was not part of the latest version's configuration.
+This ensures that the required property is present in the LTS version (v3), even if it was not part of the latest version's configuration.

 Use Case:
-Some properties might be essential for the LTS version due to backward compatibility of customized code.
-The comment helps users identify and copy such properties from the old version to the latest version, ensuring their availability in the latest config branch.
+Some properties might be essential for the LTS version (v3) due to backward compatibility of customized code.
+The comment helps users identify and copy such properties from the old version (v2) to the latest version (v3), ensuring their availability in the latest config branch.

 #### 3. update-if-value-needs-change: